dbnlAI/examples/adk_calculator_otel_direct/README.md

-# Google ADK Calculator DBNL Semantic Convention Extractor
+# DBNL Data Ingestion Example - Direct from OTEL

 This example shows how to instrument a simple calculator agent using the [Google ADK](https://google.github.io/adk-docs/) to send OTEL traces directly to your DBNL deployment  using the built in trace collector.